When Hans Litten assigns

 © Hardy Pictures Limited

-In 1931, Hans Litten, a young lawyer, succeeded in summoning Hitler before the court of Berlin to try to block the road to Nazism.
+In 1931, Hans Litten, a young lawyer, managed to summon Hitler before the Berlin court to try to block the road to Nazism.

 As part of the Festival of Jewish Cultures